 Standing Buddha Statue

-Standing Buddha statues come in various forms, each with its unique symbolism and significance.
-Some common forms include:
+Standing Buddha statues come in various types and styles, each with its own unique characteristics.
+Some popular types include: